ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch08.md

 ## References [](#references)

-- An example of an attention mechanism in the context of image rec- Â ognition: Hugo Larochelle and Geoffrey Hinton, â€œLearning to Combine Foveal Glimpses with a Third-Order Boltzmann Machineâ€?
+- An example of an attention mechanism in the context of image rec-
+   ognition: Hugo Larochelle and Geoffrey Hinton, â€œLearning to Combine Foveal Glimpses with a Third-Order Boltzmann Machineâ€?
   (2010), <https://dl.acm.org/doi/10.5555/2997189.2997328>.